MarkYocumII/ETL_project/README.md

 Using SQLAlchemy, each set of data was loaded into SQL as it's own individual table.

 Schema for the database:
-*gasprices
+*gasprices (retail gasoline prices)
-*cons
+*cons (consumption)
-*vmt
+*vmt (vehicle miles travelled)

 ## Hypothetical use of database:

-This database can be used to...
+This database can be used to identify trends and relationships at the state level between gasoline consumption, gasoline prices, and how many miles were driven.
+These are the principle components of gasoline demand forecasting, and ideally the database could be expanded by adding more demographic and socioeconomic data.